quicwg/base-drafts/draft-ietf-quic-transport.md

 omit_connection_id (0x0004):

-: The omit connection identifier parameter indicates that packets sent to the endpoint that advertises this parameter can omit the connection ID.
+: The omit connection identifier parameter indicates that packets sent to the endpoint that advertises this parameter MAY omit the connection ID in packets using short header format.
 This can be used by an endpoint where it knows that source and destination IP address and port are sufficient for it to identify a connection.
 This parameter is zero length.
-Absence this parameter indicates that the endpoint relies on the connection ID being present in every packet.
+Absence of this parameter means that the connection ID MUST be present in every packet sent to this endpoint.

 max_packet_size (0x0005):